pixpilot/scaffoldfy/docs/PROMPTS_QUICK_REFERENCE.md

 ## Validation Rules

 - ✅ IDs must be unique across all tasks (except global prompts can be duplicated)
-- ✅ IDs: alphanumeric, underscores, hyphens only
+- ✅ IDs must be valid JavaScript identifiers (letters, digits, underscores, `$`, cannot start with digit or contain hyphens)
 - ✅ Messages cannot be empty
 - ✅ A prompt ID cannot be both global and task-specific
 - ✅ Select must have at least one choice